Does Any of This

 Kung Fu is a great way to push the bar higher and improve yourself.
-Our Kung Fu classes at Martial Zen offer clear and concise training goals, giving you something meaningful to pursue with every class.
+Our Kung Fu classes at 4GK Martial Arts offer clear and concise training goals, giving you something meaningful to pursue with every class.

 Become a Part of a Welcoming Community

 When you walk into your first Kung Fu class, you’re immediately welcomed as a member of our martial arts family, no matter who you are.

 We’re a like-minded and friendly community of Kung Fu students and teachers, and we do our best to ensure that prospective and new students of all ages, shapes, and abilities feel comfortable during their practice.

 Our classes provide a healthy and supportive environment to meet people and make life-long friends with others who share your passion for the martial arts.
 Come check out an upcoming class, and we promise that you’ll feel right at home.

 Great school!
 Adult kung fu classes are approachable for all levels.
 You will learn a lot and you will work hard.
 Sifu and your fellow students will help you to improve and you will make great friends.
 Kickboxing classes will also kick your butt.
 Women, train here, you are welcome at all classes and the atmosphere is friendly and supportive.